iskanred/iu-ne-course/lab-01/iu-ne-lab-01-Iskander_Nafikov.md

 * For example, here is the Web node's console:
 	![[Pasted image 20241028231644.png]]
 * To work it well I configured a subnet `192.168.122.0/28` and set the static IP addresses (`192.168.122.2` and `192.168.122.3`) for both PC nodes and set `192.168.122.1` as the default gateway which is represented by NAT node.
-	- First, I configured the local network for the Web node with the help of `netplan` inside the `etc/netplan/50-cloud-init.yaml:
+	- First, I configured the local network for the Web node with the help of `` inside the `etc/netplan/50-cloud-init.yaml:
 		![[Pasted image 20241028231946.png]]
 	- Then I did similar for the Admin node inside its config in GNS since it is a Docker node:
 		![[Pasted image 20241028232111.png]]